Trends

 I learned I was pregnant when I peed on a stick in Walmart’s bathrooms (not my most classy moment, I know).
 I told Feng the news ten minutes later, and then I called my mother.
 My friends in Ottawa were the next to know.
 Then, little by little, I announced it to the rest of the world but I was slow to do so, mostly out of superstition.

-Yes, I traveled when I was pregnant.
+Yes, I travelled when I was pregnant.
 Why not?

 When I came back to Canada, Feng and I drove to Toronto to see Bryan Adams.
 At the time, I thought it would probably be my last trip outside Ottawa for a while.
 Pregnant women aren’t supposed to stray far from home, right?